dotnet/docs-maui/docs/get-started/installation.md

 # [Visual Studio](#tab/vswin)
 <!-- markdownlint-enable MD025 -->

-To start developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps on Windows, install Visual Studio 2022 by following the steps below.
+To start developing native, cross-platform .NET Multi-platform App UI (.NET MAUI) apps on Windows, install Visual Studio 2022 17.3 or greater by following the steps below.

 For information about what's new in Visual Studio 2022, see the [release notes](/visualstudio/releases/2022/release-notes).